whylabs/whylogs/docs/index.rst

 *Profile and monitor your ML data pipeline end-to-end*

-WhyLogs is a library for building insights to your data and minimizes data monitoring issues.
-To learn more generating :ref:`validating <expectations>`, :ref:`documenting <data_docs>`, and :ref:`profiling <profiling>` your data to maintain quality and improve communication between teams.
-Head over to the :ref:`intro` to learn more, or jump straight to our :ref:`getting_started` guide.
+WhyLogs is a library for building insights to your data and minimizing data monitoring issues in order to maintain quality and improve communication between teams.
+To learn more about generating :ref:`validating <expectations>`, :ref:`documenting <data_docs>`, and :ref:`profiling <profiling>` your data, read our :ref:`intro` and our :ref:`getting_started` guide.

 .. attention::

    This site is a work in progress.
-Feel free to join our Slack channel if you have questions `Slack channel <https://whylogs.slack.com>`__!
+If you have questions, ask them in our `Slack channel <https://whylogs.slack.com>`__!

 .. toctree::
     :maxdepth: 5